w4v3/sgfcharm/doc/sgfcharm/onion.w4v3xrmknycexlsd.lib.sgfcharm.view/-default-sgf-drawer/-init-.md

 Default implementation of the [SgfDrawer](../-sgf-drawer/index.md) interface, used by [GoSgfView](../-go-sgf-view/index.md).

-It only provides the handling of the [GoSgfView.nodeInfos](../-go-sgf-view/node-infos.md) via [makeInfoText](make-info-text.md), but does not influence the [GoSgfView](../-go-sgf-view/index.md) otherwise.
+It only provides the handling of [NodeInfo](../../onion.w4v3xrmknycexlsd.lib.sgfcharm.handle/-node-info/index.md)s via [makeInfoText](make-info-text.md), but does not influence the [GoSgfView](../-go-sgf-view/index.md) otherwise.